GeoDirectory/buddypress-compliments/readme.txt

 = Minimum Requirements =

-* WordPress 3.1 or greater
+* WordPress 4.5 or greater
-* BuddyPress plugin
+* BuddyPress 5.0 or greater
-* PHP version 5.2.4 or greater
+* PHP version 5.6 or greater
-* MySQL version 5.0 or greater
+* MySQL version 5.6 or greater

 = Automatic installation =